 Ideally, the goal is to avoid having bladder or bowel control issues in the first place.

 - Walk as much as you can and take the stairs instead of an elevator or escalator if possible.
-Walking and climbing strengthen your kegel and sphincter muscles.
+Walking and climbing will strengthen your kegel and sphincter muscles.
 You might also want to try horseback riding or tennis.
 The point is to stay active and moving.

-- Visualize yourself as being healthy, strong and in control of your bodily functions.
+- Visualize yourself as being healthy, strong, and in control of your bodily functions.